andrasq/node-qcluster/Readme.md

 - 'stopped' - response sent by child to confirm that it is not longer accepting requests.
 The child may also exit, that also confirms that it stopped.
 - 'exit' - sent by nodejs to parent after child process exited

+QCluster also supports the minimal nodejs `cluster` startup protocol.

+Starting:

+- 'listening' - sent by child as soon at it listens for requests over the network.
+  This is built into the `net` module when running in `cluster` mode.

+Stopping:

+- 'disconnect' - notification received that the other side has disconnected, closed the IPC channel, and that the child will not be receiving more requests.
+Once disconnected, the child can no longer send messages to the master.

 ## API